 The future of AI-powered cybersecurity is human-centered

-But today, with agentic AI reshaping incident response and compliance at scale, cybersecurity leaders can now act as orchestrators.
-Their main role: To guide, govern and oversee AI systems that do much of the operational heavy lifting.
-This frees human defenders from repetitive tasks, so they can redirect their time and resources on higher-impact tasks.
+Their main role is to guide, govern and oversee AI systems that do much of the operational heavy lifting.
+This frees human defenders from repetitive tasks, so they now can redirect time and resources to focus on:

 Governance and oversight: Ensuring AI systems remain aligned with business goals, ethical standards, and compliance frameworks